IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 Ensure that `Processing` field should be `false`, `available`field should be `true`, meaning that the processing is completed.

 Now check if the documents retrieved for queries are as per relevance scores updated.
 We will run the same query that we had run earlier and see if the documents marked as relevant have been prioritised in the result for the query.
 We will notice that documents marked with higher relevance scores are prioritised.
-Note that this may not be always true since Watson uses training data to learn patterns and to generalize, not to memorize individual training queries.
+Note that this may not be always true since Watson uses training data to learn patterns and to generalise, not to memorise individual training queries.
 If that is the case then more training might help learn the model and get desired output.

 ![After Improvisation](./images/after-improvisation.png)